bzigterman/bzigterman.github.io/articles/svna strikes again.md

----
-layout: post
-title: SVNA strikes again, decorating Harper as "10th circle of hell"
+## SVNA strikes again, decorating Harper as "10th circle of hell"
----

 *The Daily Sophist*